App Development: User Guide

 1. For elements of type 'button', the event 'pressed' is implied and is same for both web and mobile apps (for consistency) - you do not need to mention it in your list.

-3. If you want a different behaviour - such as additional validations - use the type 'button' and listen to the 'pressed' event.
+3. If you want a different behavior - such as additional validations - use the type 'button' and listen to the 'pressed' event.

 You may use the 'fire' function if you require custom events.
 There is no restriction on the names of the events, you can use your own custom event names and trigger/handle them programmatically.